jtrotsky/wise-cli/README.md

 play with the Wise API

 Usage:
-  wise quote create --api-key <YOUR-API-SECRET-KEY-HERE> --to AUD --from NZD --amount 100
+  wise quote create --api-key <YOUR-API-SECRET-KEY-HERE> --to AUD --from NZD --sourceAmount 100

 Flags:
   -h, --help   help for using wise